 But these attitudes have started to shift greatly in light of the effects of burnout.

-Burnout increases the risk of making medical errors and affects approximately 45 percent of physicians in the United States, which is more than any other profession.
-Burnout has also been linked to major depressive disorder and suicide; the physical exhaustion and stress are often too much to bear.
+Burnout increases the risk of making medical errors and affects approximately 45 percent of physicians in the United States,

 The old approach to medicine is certainly changing quickly with the development of mentorship programs and a reduction in required work hours.
 But what else are physicians doing to maintain work-life balance and avoid burnout?